Change preferences in Safari on Mac

-General: Change your homepage, and choose what to see when you open a window or tab, how long to keep your browsing history, which bookmarks to show in Favorites view, and choose where to save downloads and how long to keep them.
+General: Change your homepage, and choose what to see when you open a window or tab, how long to keep your browsing history, which bookmarks to show in Favourites view, and choose where to save downloads and how long to keep them.

-AutoFill: Select to automatically fill previously saved contact information on forms, automatically enter previously saved user names and passwords when revisiting websites, and automatically enter previously saved credit card information on webpages.
+AutoFill: Select to automatically fill previously saved contact information on forms, automatically enter previously saved usernames and passwords when revisiting websites, and automatically enter previously saved credit card information on web pages.

-Passwords: View, add, change, remove, and share the user names and passwords you’ve saved for websites.
+Passwords: View, add, change, remove and share the usernames and passwords you’ve saved for websites.

 Privacy: Prevent third-party content providers from tracking you across websites, block cookies from being stored on your Mac, remove some or all cookies that are stored on your Mac, allow websites to check if you have Apple Pay enabled, and allow Apple websites and apps to check if you have Apple Card on your Mac.

-Websites: For individual websites, choose to block ads, prevent videos from playing, block pop-ups, and more.
+Websites: For individual websites, choose to block ads, prevent videos from playing, block pop-ups and more.

-Extensions: Add custom controls, change the appearance of web content, and more by installing Safari extensions from the Mac App Store.
+Extensions: Add custom controls, change the appearance of web content and more by installing Safari extensions from the Mac App Store.

-Advanced: Show full website addresses in the Smart Search field, set a minimum font size for webpages, automatically save articles for offline reading, access tools for developing websites through the Develop menu, and more.
+Advanced: Show full website addresses in the Smart Search field, set a minimum font size for web pages, automatically save articles for offline reading, access tools for developing websites through the Develop menu, and more.